 How to Get Quick Relief From Chronic Lower Back Pain

-I’m not gonna sit here and tell you to simply take this purple pill, or wear this belt, and all your back pain problems will disappear.
+I’m not gonna sit here and tell you to simply take this vitamin, wear this belt, or do this stretch and all your back problems will disappear.
 It just doesn’t work that way.
-Everyone is different, and each person has different lifestyle habits and health history.

-There are no shortcuts to health.
+There are no shortcuts to achieving a healthy body.
 You have to do certain things on a daily basis to maintain your health and a pain-free state – just like when you maintain your car by changing the oil and the filters, and so on… You also need to maintain your spine and health on a daily basis.

-Machines are a good way to supplement your training or as a way to introduce yourself to working out.
+Machines are a good way to supplement your training.
 However, they should be used in moderation.
-The main program you are following should be based on corrective exercises that integrate all systems and train muscles together.
+The main program you are following should be based on corrective exercises to re-educate muscles to work together.
 Why is machine training not recommended?

 Machine training restricts the nervous system.
 In addition, the neurological engagement between the isolated muscles and the brain decreases.
 So you’re actually not improving your mind-body or mind-muscle connection which is very important.